Tube Ressources

 Fisker Tube Tool

 This Danish tool was one of my first tube tools, and in many ways a fine tool.
-I include it here because it uses a different method of holding the tube, namely holding it perpenducular to the tube.
+I include it here because it uses a different method of holding the tube, namely holding it perpendicular to the tube.
 Unfortunately it's hard to find online as well as in shops.
-Danish Leisure Time has the tool in its online shop (in Danish) at 4.- Euros.
+My last resource was Danish Leisure Time, which had the tool in its online shop, but they have closed.
+The tool has been reintroduced by Danish FutureFly in 2014.

 H.C. tube fly adapter

-This Danish made tol is my personal favorite adapter - well made, very strong and with a locking screw and a couple of mandrels.
+This Danish made tool has been one of my personal favorite adapters - well made, very strong and with a locking screw and a couple of mandrels.
 Will hold most tubes very well.
-Unfortunately it's hard to find and I have found no shops - on- or off-line - which carries it.
+Unfortunately it's hard to find and I have found no shops that carry it - neither on- or off-line.

 HMH Tube Tool